snoyberg/posa-chapter/warp.md

 ![Event driven](2.png)

-Since there is no need to switch processes, less context switches occur, and performance is improved.
+Since there is no need to switch processes, less context switches occur, and performance is thereby improved.
 This is its chief advantage.
 However, it has two shortcomings.
-The first is the fact that only one core can be utilized because there is only a single process.
+The first is the fact that,
+since there is only a single process, only one core can be utilized.
 The second is that it requires asynchronous programming, so code is fragmented into event handlers.
 Asynchronous programming also prevents the conventional